Llamas, Alpacas and Guanacos

 - Certificate of veterinary inspection (CVI) with complete physical destination address

 - Official identification regardless of age (one of the following):

 - Approved USDA ear tag number

 - Breed association registration number

 - Breed association tattoo (only if it uniquely identifies the animal)

-- Tests, vaccinations or statements (except animals from areas with VS)
+- Tests, vaccinations or statements

 To bring a llama, alpaca and guanaco into Wisconsin, the animal must have a current certificate of veterinary inspection (CVI), and it must include official individual identification.
 No specific tests or vaccinations are required.